 "Best running shoes" and "best running shoes for flat feet on concrete" are not the same intent.
 The second query expects specific product comparisons, sizing guidance, and surface-specific recommendations.
 A generic "running shoes" category page satisfies neither query well.

-Google's ranking systems have shifted toward evaluating whether a page actually satisfies the searcher's goal.
-Pages that match the exact intent - not just the words - earn better positions and higher click-through rates.
+Google's ranking systems have increasingly emphasized evaluating whether a page actually satisfies the searcher's goal.
+Pages that closely match the intent - not just the words - tend to earn better positions and higher click-through rates.

 Consider a furniture retailer selling dining tables.
 Traditional keyword research might surface 20-30 terms.
 With LLM-era search, the real demand looks more like this: